-Hans (Justus von Dohnányi) has a problem: he has become superfluous for his environment.
-In his work he was simply rationed away, his daughter Laura (Ricarda Viola Zimmerer) is simply embarrassed and his wife Yvonne (Juliane Köhler) only has eyes for a stray dog.
-In this totally frustrated situation, Hans is the perfect victim for a seductive car saleswoman who turns him on a fast car.
-On the way home, when he runs over his wife's new best friend in the new car, the mess really begins.
-Because Yvonne doesn't know about the dismissal, the severance pay or the new car.
-In order to keep it that way, Hans agrees when a strange stranger (Georg Friedrich) offers him his help.
-He would have let that be better…
+Hans (Justus von Dohnányi) has a problem: he has become superfluous to those around him.
+At his work he has simply been rationed away, his daughter Laura (Ricarda Viola Zimmerer) is simply embarrassed by him and his wife Yvonne (Juliane Köhler) only has eyes for a stray dog.
+In this frustrated situation, Hans is the perfect victim for a seductive car saleswoman who tries to sell him a fast car.
+When he runs over his wife's new best friend with the new car on the way home, the mess really begins.
+Yvonne doesn't know about the dismissal, the severance pay or the new car.
+To keep things that way, Hans gets involved when a strange stranger (Georg Friedrich) offers him his help.
+He should have left that alone.

-With "The Dog Buried" Sebastian Stern ("The Bumblebee") has staged a wonderfully biting comedy about the fear of meaninglessness and the inability to talk about personal failure and one's own fears.
-Justus von Dohnányi plays the inconspicuous family father, who suddenly reveals his own abysses after the unfortunate death of the new family dog, absolutely perfectly.
-And the rest of the ensemble is also very well chosen, with Georg Friedrich in his almost typical role as a dubious eccentric being particularly striking.
+With Der Hund begraben, Sebastian Stern (The Bumblebee) has directed a wonderfully biting comedy about the fear of meaninglessness and the inability to talk about personal failure and one's own fears.
+Justus von Dohnányi plays the unassuming family man who suddenly reveals his own depths after the unfortunate demise of the new family dog absolutely perfectly.
+And the rest of the ensemble is also very well chosen, with Georg Friedrich in particular standing out in his almost signature role as a shady oddball.

-Although there are shorter lengths, a very positive overall impression remains at the end, not least due to the fact that Stern has found the perfect final point for his story.
-Who likes small German arthouse comedies of the somewhat more evil kind should not miss this very successful work.
+Although there are minor lengths, not least due to the fact that Stern has found the perfect ending for his story, you are left with a very positive overall impression in the end.
+If you like small German arthouse comedies of the slightly nastier kind, you should not miss this very successful work.
 Worth seeing